 speaker

 Yeah, sure.
 Hey, Matt.
-Yeah, as we communicated, we believe the retail pharmacy segment is well-primed to continue to realize growth from ACF Universal, partly due to the fact that the infrastructure that they built coming out of the pandemic, the fact that there is quite a bit of incentive for retail pharmacy to identify and recommend around all adult vaccines.
-And we continue to see the shift from the traditional hospital IDN segment, if you will, to retail, not only for Hep B, but obviously as we've seen in vaccines as well, this shift into retail pharmacy.
-So we do see retail pharmacy being the predominant driver of that growth in those other years, relative to IDN.
+Yeah, as we have communicated, we believe the retail pharmacy segment is well-primed to continue to realize growth from ACIP Universal, partly due to the fact that the infrastructure that they've built coming out of the pandemic, the fact that there is quite a bit of incentive for retail pharmacy to identify and recommend around all adult vaccines.
+And we continue to see this shift. from the traditional hospital IDN segment, if you will, to retail, not only for Hep B, but obviously as we've seen in other vaccines as well, this shift into retail pharmacy.
+So we do see retail pharmacy being the predominant driver of that growth in those outer years relative to IDN.

 speaker